 I can’t say it really happened with Gordon Murray or Sylvia Anderson, but there were people who openly expressed bewilderment bordering on hostility at the idea that David Bowie’s death should be mourned by anyone in any way at all.
 Many of these, it has to be said, spent much of 2016 publically crawling up to the very political figures who have got us right back to Love’s nightmarish visions of “little children dying/in an age of hate”.
 Yet there’s one last thing that all three of them had in common.
 As did Prince, Victoria Wood, Greg Lake, Leonard Cohen, Terry Wogan, Pete Burns, Caroline Aherne and, on a personal note, Kris Ealey, who was an old friend and one of the people least affected by celebrity ever, who only ever saw acting as his job and was far happier hanging out at record fairs and playing his guitar in tiny bars in his spare time.
 And in fact any of the celebrities who have died this year and had columnists snorting at the pathetic public and their silly outpourings of sadness.
 They made people’s lives just that tiny bit better.
 Their names may not be on plaques or on paper, but they and their work are who and what real people will remember, and long may it stay that way.

-Can’t Help Thinking About Me – which also includes features on Camberwick Green and David Bowie’s lost late sixties television appearances – is available in paperback here or from the Kindle Store here.
+You can find an expanded version of this feature in Can’t Help Thinking About Me – which also includes features on Camberwick Green and David Bowie’s lost late sixties television appearances, which may not have survived in the archives but survive as more interesting historical moments than anything political ever will – which is available in paperback here or from the Kindle Store here.

 © Tim Worthington.